Chapter 1 : darkmark.

 He holds her gaze until she looks away to her pad of paper.
 He wishes that he hadn't asked.

 A black desert wasteland stretches before him.
 He steps forward into nowhere, squinting at the sky that is dark with silt, moving in tides.

 His body twists toward the sound of a harpy's call, but there is nothing except the wind.
 He swears there are faces in the clouds, ghouls escaping to heaven, but this is his mind tricking him again.

 This whole place is a trick.

 The whistling gale picks up, pulling dust in its wake.
 The landscape has overheard his thoughts.
 Dust turns solid, fluttering like fabric, and to his horror, he recognizes the beings taking shape.

 Blood and breath frozen, he cannot run.
-Fear taints the air like kerosene, and they close in.
-Gaping, soulless mouths howl in his ear.
+Fear taints the air like kerosene, and they close in with gaping, soulless mouths.
 One takes him by his chin, and he knows this is it.
 A kiss for his sanity.
-His vision is fading and then
+His ears fill with their howl and—

 A spark of blue.

 It is small—a single azure speck in the sky—but it is there: bright, brilliant blue.